 A formal application to the PhD program in Environmental Studies at York University must be received through an application at: https://futurestudents.yorku.ca/graduate/apply-now/

-We are seeking applications for an outstanding PhD candidate to join a research group working on ecological macroeconomics.
+We are particularly keen for an outstanding PhD candidate to join a research group working on ecological macroeconomics.
 LowGrow SFC is one of several ecological macroeconomic models designed to explore alternative long-term trajectories for economies, including environmental, social, economic, and financial variable.
 The research group is working on ways to improve LowGrow SFC, especially regarding inclusion of the ecological footprint, material and energy flows, income and wealth distribution, the incorporation of dynamic input-output analysis, and various other socio-economic-environmental dimensions.

 The ideal candidate should possess a strong academic background in ecological macroeconomics in which the economy is understood as a sub-system of the planet.
 They should be competent in modelling dynamic systems, geomatics, handling and analysing large economic and environmental databases, and a keen interest in furthering knowledge and understanding of economic/social/environmental systems.
 The successful candidate will be expected to develop innovative approaches that will enhance LowGrow SFC, possibly transforming it entirely, using spatial environmental and socio-economic data, and produce and disseminate scenarios intended to stimulate a broader discussion of possible and desirable futures.
 Excellent interpersonal and communication skills, as well as the ability to work collaboratively are also highly valued.
 The selected candidate will have the opportunity to contribute to pioneering research that addresses pressing environmental, economic, and social challenges.